I’d love to connect with you! Sign up for my monthly newsletter, "Garden Bliss & Blunder”

 POTS:

-On a sunny afternoon, pull out your wheelbarrow, and fill it full of warm water and soap.
-Empty all pots of earth on a tarp and use it to hill up your roses, or put on your compost pile.
+On a sunny afternoon, pull out your wheelbarrow and fill it full of warm water and soap.
+First, empty all pots of earth onto a tarp, mix it with compost and use it to hill up your roses, or spread on your garden.

 LAWN MOWERS etc.

-Drain all gas from your mowers, and cutters etc. If water condenses n the tank or thickens, it will make starting them either difficult or impossible next Spring.
+Drain all gas from your mowers and cutters etc. If water condenses in the tank or thickens, starting them will be difficult or impossible next Spring.
 Some folks even suggest taking out the spark plugs.
 Store all so they remain dry.

-It is a good time to make that list of things you will need by Spring.
-In fact, pick some of these things up now, so when the new garden season arrives, you won't be dashing around instead of digging in the garden - and you won’t have lost your list or forgotten what you need.
+Make a list of things you will need by Spring or pick up some of them now, so when the new garden season arrives, you'll have more time in the garden and you won’t have lost your list or forgotten what you need.

 OTHER STUFF:

 Bring all your cement ornaments, statues etc in out of the rain, snow and ice.
-If there is one small crack, water will find its way in and freeze there, pushing them apart into pieces.
+If there is even a small crack, water will find its way in and freeze, possibly breaking or damaging them.
 If you cannot bring them in, cover them to keep them as dry as possible.

 Clean your barbecue grill - ready for those balmy winter days when it seems like a good day to cook outdoors.
-Besides, then it will be ready for Spring….
 No rust, no goo and no grisley bits for raccoons or skunks to find and snack on.

 BIRD HOUSES:

 Clean out your bird houses.
-Wrens especially, will not build in dirty houses… neither would we !.
+Wrens especially, will not build in dirty houses.
 Clean them, store them and put a note on your calendar to put them up the end of February.
 Clean bird baths and feeders too.

 ANNUALS: